 Payment facilitation, or operating as a “PayFac” allows a SaaS company to act as a master merchant for its client base.
 The SaaS provider onboards clients via a non-intrusive application process -- making it simple for the user base to quickly begin..

-For the SaaS provider, potential advantages in becoming a Payment Facilitator are compelling: payment facilitation drives ease of client onboarding and unlocks a new stream of revenue generation.
+For the SaaS provider, potential advantages in becoming a Payment Facilitator (aka Payment Aggregation) are compelling: payment facilitation drives ease of client onboarding and unlocks a new stream of revenue generation.

 Payment facilitation or payment aggregation allows one entity, the master merchant, to process or facilitate payments for a base of sub-merchants.
 For SaaS providers these are typically application end users or customers.

-As the idea of Payment Facilitation gains traction, more and more SaaS companies are exploring whether payment processing is for them.
-Conceptually, it is an attractive feature to introduce: fast, easy, onboarding and new means of revenue generation...
+As the idea of Payment Facilitation gains traction, more and more SaaS companies are exploring becoming a PayFac.
+Conceptually, it is an attractive feature to introduce: fast, easy, onboarding and new means of revenue generation.
+In fact, independent..